 Football fans, there’s action for you too!
-Watch Hibernian FC play Motherwell FC on 23 November and Kilmarnock on 30 November at Edinburgh’s Easter Road Stadium, while Hearts FC is set to face Celtic FC on 2 November at Edinburgh’s Tynecastle Stadium.
+Watch Hibernian FC play Aberdeen FC on 7 December and Rangers FC on 21 December at Edinburgh’s Easter Road Stadium, while Hearts FC are set to face Livingston on 4 December, St Johnstone on 14 December and Aberdeen FC on 29 December at Edinburgh’s Tynecastle Stadium.

 Live music venues

 Looking for a gig to see?
-From arenas and world-class concert halls to historic theatres and hole-in-the-wall bars, we’ve rounded up some of November’s music offerings as a starting point.
+From arenas and world-class concert halls to historic theatres and hole-in-the-wall bars, we’ve rounded up some of December’s music offerings as a starting point.

 Stadium and arena shows: